 It is against the law for an employer to retaliate against you for filing a claim.
 You have the right to hire an attorney to help you at any stage of the workers’ compensation process.

 What Do I Do if My Injury Was Caused by a Third-Party?

 Workers’ compensation is often inadequate and does not provide the injured worker with enough benefits to fully compensate for the loss.
 However, in many situations, the injured worker’s injury may have been caused by a third-party.
 In these situations, the injured worker can pursue both a workers’ compensation claim and a lawsuit against the careless third-party (so long as the third-party is not the employer).
 Third-party claims allow the injured work to pursue his or her claims without the arbitrary caps set by the workers’ compensation system.

 If you or a loved one has been injured in a workplace accident, you should consult one of our experienced and aggressive workplace accident attorneys.
-In an effort to help you or your loved, the attorneys of Sutliff & Stout, PLLC are happy to speak with you free of charge to discuss your concerns and situation.
+Since 2007, Sutliff & Stout Injury & Accident Firm has secured over millions in dollars in compensation with our clients, and have received awards from Super Lawyers and Million Dollar Advocates.

 The attorneys of Sutliff & Stout, PLLC are happy to speak with you free of charge to discuss your concerns and situation involving worker’s compensation.
 Please text or call (281) 853-8446 and someone from our firm will be in touch with you to set up a free and confidential case evaluation.